liobrton/TAFE-IPOS-Sessions/assessments/prj-faq.md

 ---

+**Q: When will I have to evidence a contribution to the project?**
+**A:** The project is divided into a KBA and a practical assessment.
+You will have to evidence your contributions in the practical assessment.
+The KBA is a written assessment that will test your knowledge of the open-source contribution process.

+---

 Remember, the goal of this assessment is to familiarize yourself with the open-source contribution process and learn along the way.
 Don't hesitate to ask questions and seek guidance whenever needed.